AstraLuma/astraluma.github.io/dunix.md

 Unmovable Processes
 -------------------
-* Direct FD to local hardware
+* Direct FD to certain local hardware
 * Shared memory with any other process

 (mmap() to files is pretty difficult with distributed FS.)

+FIXME: Which devices affect process movement?
+Can certain device handles be swapped between actual nodes (eg, GPUs)?

 On fork
 -------